 By the time the bulk of the general population finally wake up to this conspiracy against them, the plan seems to be to have some kind of martial law ready to enforce at a moment's notice in order to maintain 'law and order' — again in the name of public 'safety' and 'security'.
 However, people everywhere are starting to wake up from the trance of Western society, and are beginning to really question the assumptions upon which we base our lives.
 More and more of us are seeking alternative media sources as we start to reject the propaganda and subliminal messages being put out by the mainstream media.
 As a consequence, the grip and intensity of the mass media is being ramped up, so that Orwell's 1984 dystopia is becoming an unfortunate reality.
 Big Brother has opened his eyes and is now watching our every move, and governments are doing everything they can to intimidate the people to raise the feeling of general powerlessness.
 For example, the TSA in the US treats travellers like cattle, conditioning Americans and visitors to America to feel powerless before a system that actually has no proven security advantage over the old security systems.

 Only people who feel powerless are blindly obedient to authority, and so powerlessness is programmed into the population along with consumption.
 This creates consumers who are easy to control and manipulate; a population under the illusion of self-determination.
-We think we are free to chose our futures because we have choice in which brands to buy, which music to listen to, which television programs to watch, which sport to follow and which puppet leader to vote for.
+We think we are free to choose our futures because we have choice in which brands to buy, which music to listen to, which television programs to watch, which sport to follow and which puppet leader to vote for.
 But these are inconsequential choices; these choices do not involve anything substantial.
 Modern democracy and freedom is such a satisfying illusion that masks our actual slavery to an economic system.

 But slavery out there is reflected by slavery in here.
 If the free world is becoming enslaved under the control and manipulation of the corporate sector, then this reflects control and manipulation at the heart of each of us.
 We have become slaves to the false self — the ego — with exaggerated expression of that false self becoming pandemic.
 Today, most of us use social networking sites, blogs and forums to encourage and express our false self and its desires, to underline the person we think we are, and his or her qualities.
 This is the age of egotism, a time when we glorify in our individuality and specialness.

 But the more we become this conceptual self the more we yearn to be free from this tyranny of the conceptual self.
-We drink alcohol, take drugs, watch movies, overindulge in sensual pleasures and peak experiences … anything to temporarily escape the prison of the machine-self.
+We drink alcohol, take drugs, watch movies, overindulge in sensual pleasures and peak experiences… anything to temporarily escape the prison of the machine-self.
 Because we are so controlled, we are driven to find means to lose control, and the result is a society which appears to be descending into chaos.
-And the more chaotic it becomes, the more we clamor to our leaders for more external control, and accept pernicious legislation and surveillance.
+And the more chaotic it becomes, the more we clamour to our leaders for more external control, and accept pernicious legislation and surveillance.
 Governments are obsessed with control because we are.

 It is said that we get the government we deserve, so what sort of government do fake people deserve?
 Certainly one that reflects our own efforts to try to control and manipulate who and what we think we are.
 There is absolutely no point in railing against the excessive control and manipulation of government when we are quite happy to exercise excessive control and manipulation of ourselves.